FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 //...
 ```

-Next, we need to update the user interface code to display the data:
+Next, we need to update the user interface to display the user data:

 ```react
 //...